andres20980/kasten-docs/docs/access.md

 Please refer to Kubernetes documentation for more details.
 The corresponding Cluster Role Binding is needed to bind the Cluster Role to users and groups.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_access_authorization.md
+## Authorizationï
+- Dashboard Access
+- API and Command Line
+- Authentication
+- Authorization
+Administrative Access
+Limited Access
+Additional RBAC Access
+- Administrative Access
+- Limited Access
+- Additional RBAC Access
+- Veeam Kasten RBAC
+- Veeam Kasten RBAC Dashboard
+-
+- Accessing Veeam Kasten
+- Authorization
+### Administrative Accessï
+For admin access, make sure that when using kubectl or trying to access the Veeam Kasten dashboard with Token Authentication you authenticate with a user that has a ClusterRoleBinding to the predefined k10-admin role.
+### Limited Accessï
+Non-admin users may be granted limited permissions to Veeam Kasten.
+Read-only access to the dashboard config is granted by creating a ClusterRoleBinding between the user and the predefined k10-config-view role.
+In addition, users may be granted operational access to their applications by creating a RoleBinding to the k10-basic role in their application's namespace.
+### Additional RBAC Accessï
+Veeam Kasten now supports a more flexible permissions model which allows scoping of user permissions to perform Veeam Kasten actions only within the context of specified applications.
+Check out Veeam Kasten RBAC for more information.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_access_authentication.md
 ## Authenticationï